liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/02-developing-your-first-portlet.markdown

 can be displayed in the guestbook.
 To keep this first application simple, you'll implement this using a part of the Portlet API called Portlet Preferences.
-Normally, of course, you'd use a database, and Liferay makes it very easy to work with databases using its Service Builder framework.
+Normally, of course, you'd use a database, and Liferay makes it very easy to work with databases using Service Builder.
 For now, however, you can create the first iteration of your guestbook application using portlet preferences.

 To make your portlet do anything other than re-render itself, you must implement portlet actions.
 An action defines some processing, usually based on